STRCWearlab/DataLogger/README.md

   - Networks connectivity data, as network cells and WiFi networks;
   - Battery level
   - Microphone audio
+  - Google activity recognition labels
   Every sensors can be configured in the settings to enable/disable it, set the sampling frequency, the remote upload of its data.
-- Remote upload of data
+- Remote upload of data (`PHP_upload_script.txt` contains the PHP code for the server)
 - Multidevice (master-slaves) configuration
 - Bluetooth connection for synchronization among device of time and status (logging/no logging, labels, sublabels)
 - Autostart at boot/reboot
 - Background logging using persistent notification
 - Logging of data on files (a new file is created at regular interval to reduce data loss)

+## Requirement
+- Android, minimum SDK 19.
+- Google play service (for Google activity recognition)

 ## Configuration required
 ### Settings' password